Home > Motors

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-Unless you only ride off-road or race tracks, every motorcycle boot has a compromise.
+Every motorcycle boot has a compromise.
 Walkability and comfort don’t mesh with maximum protection.
 But it’s possible to find footwear for riding that’s protective, relatively walkable, and doesn’t look outlandish.
 That trifecta is the bull’s-eye of this list.
 Beyond that focus, we wanted to find moto boots that nail comfort.

 We skewed this list toward adventure (a.k.a.
 ADV) motorcycle boots.
-With some overlap, we also considered city commutes with details like compatibility with pant cuffs, for those making quick trips to the grocery store.
+With some overlap, we also considered city commutes with details like compatibility with pant cuffs for those making quick trips to the grocery store.

 Ultimately, don’t be tempted to ride in a pair of sneakers.
 We know if gear is uncomfortable or hard to use, it’s more likely to build up dust.
-So we found the motorcycle boots we truly love and hope you do, too.
+So, we found the motorcycle boots we truly love and hope you do, too.

 The Best Motorcycle Boots of 2024

-Best Overall Motorcycle Boot
+Best Overall Motorcycle Boots

 TCX Drifter